rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 > *What then?*

 Nothing will have been fixed.
+The unsustainable problems of fiat continue in crisis after crisis.
 However, by learning about Bitcoin you'll understand money.
 The chaos of the moderm world will